simplesingularity/hldms/readme.md

 # Dockerized Half-Life Deathmatch Source Dedicated Server
 The only working HLDMS dedicated server available right now, thanks to a bug that makes it hard to install on Linux systems.

+# How do I build this image?
+There are many ways, but I usually use Portainer running on Ubuntu Server, I go under Images -> Build a new image -> Upload .tar

 # Ubuntu
 Designed to run on Ubuntu